7 Secret Ways You Can Repurpose Your Static Content

 - Improved Credibility – Great content is cohesive.
 And by repurposing a great piece of content in an entertaining and engaging way, you enforce your brand value.
 Whenever your target audience sees your content they think that the team behind the business are professionals and know what they’re doing.

 - Increased Conversion Rates – Let’s face it: Conversion remains a challenge for most businesses.
 Repurposing content can help you generate more views and clicks, and more customer engagement.
 Over time, this better customer understanding and increased awareness will facilitate increased conversion rates.

-How do you determine which content pieces should be repurposed?
+How do you determine which static content pieces should be repurposed?

 Convince and Convert suggests to repurpose evergreen content.
 Simply put, evergreen content is an enduring and lasting piece of content that remains relevant and fresh for readers for a considerably long time.